 These are jobs that were supposed to be technology-proof.
 What is going to be automated tomorrow?
 We don’t know.

 We are in a world where anything that can be automated by an algorithm will be automated by an algorithm.
-It is and will be done for efficiencies sake.
-Efficiency – you know, the maximizing output while minimizing input, the producing more with fewer people, the displacement of 800,000,000 people by technology.
+It is and will be done for efficiency's sake.
+Efficiency – you know, maximizing output while minimizing input, producing more with fewer people, the displacement of 800,000,000 people by technology.